flyfiguy/Person-RESTful-Web-App/README.md

 IDE: IntelliJ

 Steps to run the project...
-NOTE: Exact path maybe different for you :0)
+NOTE: Exact path maybe different for you.
+Most of the following is set up for you in the project.
+You will need to make sure the application and database are running before using the HTTP methods.
+I included all steps for set up for documentation completeness.

 1) Start the database:
 -Create the following directory structure ...\database\data